Types of Membership in ICA

 Note that the ICA membership year runs from 1 October to 30 September annually.
 New members joining mid-year receive full membership benefits upon enrollment, including online access to all previously published ICA journals.
 Dues are not pro-rated based on the date joined.

-Regular membership in ICA is ideal for scholars and practitioners of all fields of communication research who have earned their Ph.D.
+Regular Membership in ICA is ideal for scholars and practitioners of all fields of communication research who have earned their PhD or for individuals who now work within their field.

 Employment Exception Membership

-Individuals qualify for Student membership in ICA until they receive their Ph.D.
+Individuals who qualify for Student Membership in ICA are currently enrolled in a school.
 This includes ABD candidates.

 Life membership in ICA is an excellent way to express one’s dedication to communication research.
 Life membership includes all of the member’s future conference fees and membership dues.
 Additionally, Life members may join as many Divisions and Interest Groups as they wish, at no extra cost.